-- In the shower, coat the coils in a luscious, fragrant Intensive Conditioner or Treatment Mask.
+- In the shower, coat the coils in a luscious, fragrant Intensive Conditioner or Hydrating Hair Mask.

 - Collect your coils in a conditioning cap and (depending on your porosity) let the hair mask treatment absorb for 20 minutes to 1 hour for hair that is experiencing more dryness.

 - Finally, work out any tangles with a detangling brush, like our Shower Brush, while your hair is still wet.
 When it comes to learning how to brush curly hair, make sure to use the proper tools to protect your delicate strands from breakage.

 Coily hair is built for embracing exquisite detail inherent in nature, so it’s no surprise we love buoyant, defined freewheeling coils.
 For how to style curly hair after shower, use a curly hair claw clip to parcel off your tresses and treat each one to a Curl Gel that will seal in buttery moisture while bringing your curl form into exquisite relief.

 Soft, pliable naturally curly hair leaves plenty of room for creativity, but it does have its preferences for care.
 Before you style, know how to style naturally curly hair to keep your texture its liveliest and most defined.

 We recommend lighter products, such as our Lightweight Conditioner, that will nurture your spirals with moisture without making them carry too much weight.